Home - Book Preview

 “August 1st, same as every year,” he grinned.
 “Was it the same for you?”

 “I’ve been teaching a few years longer than your mother, Jeff.
-I’ve learned how to put off preparations until at least the fifteenth of August.”
-Alice Elgin laughed; she’d been teaching for over forty years.
+I’ve learned how to put off preparations until at least the fifteenth of August,” Alice Elgin laughed because she’d been teaching for over forty years.

 “Do we have assigned seats in homeroom?” he asked.

 “Do you see that boy sitting there?”
-Jeff turned in the direction she pointed; he turned back and nodded.
+Mrs. Elgin asked, causing Jeff to turn in the direction she pointed.
+He turned back and nodded.
 “Your seat is just to the left of him, his right if you’re facing the front of the room.”

 Jeff turned for the indicated seat when she smiled and nodded.
-He noticed that the already-seated boy studied a map of the campus and comparing it to his class schedule.
-That boy looked up when Jeff approached.
+He noticed that the already seated boy had studied a campus map and compared it with his class schedule.
+When Jeff approached, the boy looked up.

 “You must be Tom Jarrett’s brother,” Jeff said.

-“Yeah, I am!” the boy confirmed, holding out his hand and smiling.
+“Yeah, I am!” the boy confirmed, holding his hand and smiling.
 “I’m Jack Jarrett.”

 “Jeff Knox.
 Good to meet you.”